2600hz/kazoo/doc/internationalization/numbers.md

 # International Phone Numbers

 By default, Kazoo includes appropriate configurations for running the system in the United States.
-Nothing, however, stops folks from reconfiguring the system to support other country's numbering system.
+Nothing, however, stops folks from re-configuring the system to support other country's numbering system.

 2600Hz encourages you to consider sticking with the [E.164](https://en.wikipedia.org/wiki/E.164) format for globally rout-able numbers.